Roquinio/kubeclient-roquito/README.md

-# Kubernetes client wrotes in Golang
+# Roquito : the new kubernetes client

 ## Purpose